Police Suspect New Zealand Terror Suspect Was Headed For Third Location

 — Zyite.com (@zyiteblog) March 20, 2019

-Mike Bush then went on to explain the response time it took for police to get to arrive on the scene.
+Bush then went on to explain the response time it took for police to get to arrive on the scene.
 He stated that police arrived within five minutes and 39 seconds of being notified of the vicious attack.

 “Within 21 minutes the person that is now in custody was arrested,” Bush explained.

 With the Muslim faith requiring prompt burials, some of the victims have already been laid to rest.
-Of the 50 that were killed, 21 have been formally identified.
-Although, CNN states that 30 bodies have been identified in total.
+Of the 50 that were killed, 21 have been formally identified, though CNN noted that 30 bodies have been identified in total.
 Authorities are working tirelessly to identify the remaining victims amid some complaints from the Muslim community that there have been delays in identification.

-Prime Minister Jacinda Arden reached out to the community to offer her support in the matter.
+Prime Minister Jacinda Ardern reached out to the community to offer her support following the tragedy.

 “I know the process has been incredibly difficult, frustratingly slow from the perspective of family members, but on the [other] side, I’ve seen those who are working on this process as well and I can also acknowledge that they are working incredibly hard too.”

-In addition to the arrest of Brenton Tarrant, others were also arrested but it has been revealed that a woman has been released without allegations.
+In addition to the arrest of Brenton Tarrant, others were also arrested, but it has been revealed that a woman has been released without allegations.
 The remaining two men arrested have been “accused of firearms violations.”
 However, it is not believed that they were involved with the violent act.